frederic-perez/AmE-dictionary/data/dictionary.md

 __Robert Burns__ _n_
 __robin-breasted__
 __Robinson__ _n_ /ˈrɒbɪnsən/
-__robocall__ _n_ A prerecorded telephone message transmitted by an automated device, usually as part of a marketing campaign.
+__robocall__ _n_ :two: A prerecorded telephone message transmitted by an automated device, usually as part of a marketing campaign.
 __robust__ _adj_ Marked by richness and fullness of flavor. _Syn_ full-bodied, racy, rich _There is nothing like the robust flavor of fresh-brewed coffee._
 __rock salt__ _n_ _Rock salt is used in the UK to treat roads during the winter months._
 __rock__ _v_ :two::hammer: _A teen is rocket when her perfect brother starts dating her best friend._ _T.Y.
 Hilton helped rock the Jacksonville Jaguars._